houseabsolute/test-class-moose/README.md

         ...
     }

-You may callcall `plan()` multiple times for a given test method.
-Each call
-        to `plan()` will add that number of tests to the plan.
+You may call `plan()` multiple times for a given test method.
+Each call to `plan()` will add that number of tests to the plan.
 For example, with a method modifier:

     before 'test_something' => sub {
         my ( $test, $report ) = @_;